 Botanical name: Aesculus pavia

 Exposure: Full sun to part shade

-Season: Spring for flowers; summer shade tree
+Season: Spring for flowers; summer for shade and coarse foliage

 Flowers: Bright pink-red flowers open in loose, upright clusters that can reach 10 inches long in the spring.
 These draw hummingbirds to the garden.
 There is a variety that occurs naturally in central Texas that has yellow flowers.

 Foliage: The green leaves emerge early in the spring and grow between three and six inches long, with a narrow oval shape.
 The leaves tend to drop off in late summer.

 Habit: Red buckeye grows between 10 and 20 feet tall with a similar spread.
 It may have multiple trunks.

 Origins: Aesculus pavia is native to woods and stream banks of the southeastern United States.

 How to grow red buckeye: Site in full sun or part shade, in consistently moist but well-drained soil.
 In hot climates it needs some protection from the afternoon sun.
 It prefer acidic soil with good fertility.
 USDA Zones 4–8.

 Image credit: Melissa McMasters/CC BY 2.0